Silahtarağa Power Station: Admission and transport

-The museum is open to public from 10.00 to 22.00 hours everyday except Mondays.
+The museum is open to the public from 10:00 to 22:00 every day except Mondays.
 Admission is free of charge.

-Parking and pedestrian access is from the south, immediately after the Kağıthane bridge.
-Pedestrian access is also possible from the north, adjacent to Fil Köprusü (Alibey elephant bridge), which permits foot and bike access from Eyüp and the west side of the Haliç.
+Parking and pedestrian access is from the south, immediately after the Kağıthane Bridge.
+Pedestrian access is also possible from the north, adjacent to Fil Köprusü (Alibey Elephant Bridge), which permits foot and bike access from Eyüp and the west side of the Golden Horn.

-A shuttle bus service free of charge is provided for the visitors departing from Atatürk Cultural Center in Taksim every half an hour. İETT does operate several bus lines in the immediate vicinity.
+A shuttle bus service free of charge is provided for the visitors departing from Atatürk Cultural Center on Taksim Square every half an hour. İETT also operates several bus lines in the immediate vicinity.